-As a BSc undergraduate, you will train in everything from pregnancy support, delivery & childbirth through to postpartum and neonatal care and upon finishing the degree you will be entitled to register in practice with the Nursing and Midwifery Council, which is the body that regulates the UK profession.
+Upon finishing your degree you will be entitled to register in practice with the Nursing and Midwifery Council (NMC), which is the body that regulates the UK profession.

 The modules you will study cover the many disciplines needed for modern midwifery.
 These include: psychology, sociology, leadership, politics, health sciences, as well as the fiscal aspects of midwifery.